 June Passing of the Pioneers features the obituaries of several former Councillors, Mayors, and a Mayoress.
 There are members of well-known pioneering families and a man who died with no other relatives in Australia.
 There is also a Hamilton cricket champion who had the potential to play for Australia.

 William RUTLEDGE: Died 1 June 1876 at Farnham.
 William Rutledge, born in Ireland, arrived in Sydney in 1833 aged around twenty-seven.
 After his marriage in 1839, he headed south to Queanbeyan, N.S.W. then Kilmore, Victoria in 1840.
 A visit to Port Fairy in 1843 saw him buy the business of John Cox and he transformed it into William Rutledge & Co, importers.
 He also selected a large amount of land at Farnham near Koroit.
-William also sat on the first Victorian Legislative Assembly in 1851.
-The Christ Church Anglican church at Warrnambool has a memorial window dedicated to the memory of William.
+William also sat on the first Victorian Legislative Council in 1851 continuing until 1854.
+The Christ Church Anglican Church at Warrnambool has a memorial window dedicated to the memory of William.

 Walter DISS: Died 3 June 1916 at Port Fairy.
 Walter Diss died with no relatives in Australia.
 He was born in London around 1851 and arrived in Victoria during the 1880s.
 He ran bakery businesses in Port Fairy and for a time ran the Exchange Hotel at Sale, East Gippsland.
 He returned to Port Fairy after the death of his wife, two years before his own passing.